anandu06dev/ng4StarterKit/README.md

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/CQRS.PNG)

-In any case, the first question asked in recognition of this should be: Do we need CQRS in the frontend design system?
+In any case, the first question asked in recognition of this should be: do we need CQRS in the frontend design system?
 The complicated part and difficult undertaking in this type of frontend architecture is the read side.
-Based on this facts, we are facing following limitations with regards to Angular:
+Based on this ground, we are facing the following limitations with regards to Angular:

-- Events: No database events are supported by the HTML5 IndexedDB yet.
+- Events: No database events are supported by the HTML5 IndexedDB.
-- Reactivity: No reactive state handling on the read side provided by the HTML5 IndexedDB.
+- Reactivity: No reactive state management on the read side possible with the HTML5 IndexedDB.
 - Consistency: Only one database transaction scope within the web browser.
-- Round trips: No HTTP request cycles upon user events (query commands). <br/>
+- Round trips: No HTTP request cycles upon user events (Query Command). <br/>

 @TODO [image]

 **» Offline First & Client-side Storage**<br/>

 Complying with the **Offline First** paradigm, we must ensure that business logic works entirely offline.
-Modern applications should handle a dropped connection gracefully.
+Modern applications should manage a dropped connection gracefully.
 Like **Progressive Web Apps** (PWA) we want offline capabilities, so that users can interact with the application until the network is reachable again.
 The HTML5 IndexedDB is a large-scale storage system with great browser support.
 The flexibility of
 IndexedDB when creating object stores with different schemas provides a solid ground for saving and persisting data (Aggregates) on the client-side: